 Hyalinosis is a type of mesenchymal protein dystrophy, which is characterized by the formation of homogeneous translucent dense masses in the tissue that resemble hyaline cartilage.
 Hyalinosis unites different processes by origin, mechanism of development and biological essence.
 The leading factor in its development is the destruction of fibrous structures and an increase in vascular and tissue permeability (plasmorrhagia), in connection with dyscirculatory, metabolic and immunopathological processes.
-Impregnation of tissue with plasma proteins and their adsorption on changed fibrous structures with subsequent precipitation and formation of hyaline protein are associated with plasmarrhagia.
+Plasmarrhagia is associated with tissue impregnation with plasma proteins and their adsorption on changed fibrous structures with subsequent precipitation and formation of protein - hyaline.
 Hyalinosis can be general or local in nature and can be manifested both in physiological and pathological conditions.
 A distinction is made between vascular hyalinosis and connective tissue hyalinosis, although the pathogenetic mechanisms of these types of hyalinosis are common.